 Develop a marketing strategy

 Effective marketing starts with a considered, well-informed marketing strategy.
-A good marketing strategy helps you define your vision, mission and business goals, and outlines the steps you need to take to achieve these goals.
+A good marketing strategy helps you define clear, realistic and measurable marketing objectives for your business.

 - describes your business and its products and services